 Here are the good-to-know facts about the developmental effects of toy blocks among children:

 Children who participate in guided construction play outperform other kids on block building, spatial visualization test, and “mental rotation” -or the ability to analyze rotated 3-D shapes.

 Block play shows a significant impact on the spatial ability of children.
-One study shows that children ages 4 to 7 years-old who engage in spatial play, such as playing with puzzles, building blocks, and board games, have increased spatial ability.
+One study on NCBI shows that children ages 4 to 7 years old who engage in spatial play, such as playing with puzzles, building blocks, and board games, have increased spatial ability.

-Cognitive flexibility refers to the ability to shift focus from one stimulus to another, which is vital for academic success.
-Playing building blocks can improve the cognitive flexibility of children because of familiarization with materials, even with more demanding tasks.
+Cognitive flexibility refers to shifting focus from one stimulus to another, which is vital for academic success.
+Playing building blocks can improve the mental flexibility of children because of familiarization with materials, even with more demanding tasks.

-Regular block play can enhance the language skills of children based on the MacArthur-Bates Communicative Development Inventories.
-Instead of spending hours watching TV or YouTube, children can highly benefit from playing building blocks to enhance grammar, vocabulary, and the verbal comprehension of children.
+Regular block play can enhance children’s language skills based on the MacArthur-Bates Communicative Development Inventories.
+Instead of spending hours watching TV or YouTube, children can highly benefit from playing building blocks to enhance children’s grammar, vocabulary, and verbal comprehension.

 Encouraging block play can motivate kids to pay more attention to interacting with parents and other kids.
 Toy blocks, like other toys, should be tools that parents can use to best interact with children, encouraging one-on-one and face-to-face conversations with other people.

 Building blocks are used for divergent play because children can put blocks together.
 Kids are more prepared to think creatively and help solve divergent problems better.
 Also, puzzle pieces promote convergent play that can help enhance a child’s problem-solving skills.
 Indeed, parents can help children overcome personal struggles with the help of toys and games that improve a child’s problem-solving skills.